signalfx/integrations/collectd-docker/README.md

 1. Modify the configuration file to provide values that make sense for your environment, as described in [Configuration](#configuration) below.

 1. Restart collectd.

+1. Only required if interested in optional dashboard.
+Import the [dashboard](https://github.com/signalfx/integrations/blob/master/collectd-docker/dashboards/Page_Docker.json) json into your org and set required options in the configuration.

 ### CONFIGURATION